joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/03/world/middleeast/israel-lebanon-prisoners-release.html

 **Federal Prosecutors Charge ICE Agent With Lying About Minnesota Shooting**\
-`The charges marked a rare instance of President Trump’s Justice Department accusing a federal agent of breaking the law while on the job.`\
+`The charges are a rare instance of President Trump’s Justice Department accusing a federal agent of breaking the law while on the job.`\
 https://www.nytimes.com/2026/09/03/us/federal-prosecution-minnesota-ice-shooting.html

 **Travis Kelce’s New Ohio Home Has Neighbors Buzzing With Excitement About Taylor Swift**\